Hydrochloric acid: Industrial developments

 During the Industrial Revolution in Europe, demand for alkaline substances increased.
-A new industrial process developed by Nicolas Leblanc of Issoudun, France enabled cheap large-scale production of sodium carbonate (soda ash).
+A new industrial process developed by Nicolas Leblanc of Issoudun, France enabled inexpensive large-scale production of sodium carbonate (soda ash).
 In this Leblanc process, common salt is converted to soda ash, using sulfuric acid, limestone, and coal, releasing hydrogen chloride as a by-product.
 Until the British Alkali Act 1863 and similar legislation in other countries, the excess HCl was often vented into the air.
-An early exception was the Bonnington Chemical Works where, in 1830, the HCl began to be captured and the hydrochloric acid produced was used in making sal ammoniac (ammonium chloride).
+An early exception was the Bonnington Chemical Works, where, in 1830, the HCl began to be captured and the hydrochloric acid produced was used in making sal ammoniac (ammonium chloride).
 After the passage of the act, soda ash producers were obliged to absorb the waste gas in water, producing hydrochloric acid on an industrial scale.

 In the 20th century, the Leblanc process was effectively replaced by the Solvay process without a hydrochloric acid by-product.
 Since hydrochloric acid was already fully settled as an important chemical in numerous applications, the commercial interest initiated other production methods, some of which are still used today.
-After 2000, hydrochloric acid is mostly made by absorbing by-product hydrogen chloride from industrial organic compounds production.
+Since 2000, hydrochloric acid is mostly made by absorbing by-product hydrogen chloride from industrial organic compounds production.